Looking Closely at the Growth Curve for Scienjoy Holding Corporation (SJ)

 SJ’s Market Performance

-During the last 5 trading sessions, SJ rose by +19.50%, which changed the moving average for the period of 200-days by -38.71% in comparison to the 20-day moving average, which settled at $3.56.
+During the last 5 trading sessions, SJ fell by -1.15%, which changed the moving average for the period of 200-days by -42.69% in comparison to the 20-day moving average, which settled at $3.52.
 In addition, Scienjoy Holding Corporation saw -33.10% in overturn over a single year, with a tendency to cut further losses.

 Stock Fundamentals for SJ